Best Cooking Oil for Good Health | Right Shift Best Cooking Oil for Good Health | Right Shift

 Monounsaturated Fat:

 Monounsaturated fats are usually liquid at room temperature but might start to solidify when refrigerated.
-Olive oil is a good source of monounsaturated fats.
+When it comes to choosing which cooking oil is good for health, olive oil often takes the lead because it is a good source of monounsaturated fats.
 Some other sources of the same are canola oil, avocado, peanuts, nuts and seeds.
 Monounsaturated fats may have a positive impact on reducing ‘bad’ cholesterol or LDL cholesterol in the body and lower chances of age-related cognitive decline when consumed as part of a healthy diet.

 Polyunsaturated Fat: